MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/how-to-create-electronic-documents-by-using-oioubl.md

 3. Choose the **Create Electronic <*document type*>** action.
 4. Optionally, in the **Create Electronic <*document type*>** page, set additional filters, and then choose the **OK** button.

-An XML file is created and stored at the default downlaod location on your system.
+This generates an XML file that is stored at the default download location on your device.

 > [!NOTE]
 > For on-premises versions of [!INCLUDE[prodshort](../../includes/prodshort.md)] an XML file is created and stored at the location that was defined on the **Sales & Receivables Setup** page.